kmruiz/cl-sgdos-csv/README.md

 cl-sgdos-csv is a library (or pretends to be) for mapping CSV files to LISP lists of CLOS objects in a totally configurable way using templates.

-**A csv-template is a definition of a "standard" format for a CSV files.** By this way, you can write or read multiple CSV files without making manual configurations to variables.
+**A csv-template is a definition of a "standard" format for CSV files.** By this way, you can write or read multiple CSV files without making manual configurations to variables.